Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

             - You can locate the NSG group by goting to the `VM resource || networking`
             - When you click on the network security group, you will see there is an option for `flow logs` - turn it on, select the version- version 2 has additional information about the package etc
             - Logs are stored in the storage account - so a storage account must be linked with flow log settings.
 Once the account has been linked, you can verify if by going to the storage accout and you will notice a new flow logs container
+                - **Network watcher**
+                    - This is another service that analyzes the traffic
+                    - Search for network watcher from general resources `Network watcher || NSG flow logs > turn on traffic analytics status`
+                    - Then also select the log analytics workspace